High Welfare Matching Markets via Descending Price: Preliminaries

 \subsection{The Marshallian Match}

 In the MM, a global price $p(t)$ begins at $+\infty$, i.e. $p(0)=\infty$, and descends continuously in time until it reaches zero at time $1$, i.e. $p(1) = 0$.\footnote{This can be accomplished in theory by letting the price be e.g. $p(t) = \frac{1}{2t}$ for $t \in [0,1/2]$ and $p(t) = 2-2t$ for $t \in [1/2,1]$.} Each agent $i$ maintains, for all neighbors $j$, a bid $b_{ij}(t)$ at each time $t$.
-The mechanism can observe all bids at all times, but agents cannot observe any bids besides their own.
-For convenience, we will generally drop the dependence on $t$ from the bid notation.
+The mechanism can observe all bids at all times, but agents cannot observe any bids except their own.
+For convenience, we may drop the dependence on $t$ from the bid notation.
 When the sum of bids on any edge exceeds the global price, i.e. $b_{ij} + b_{ji} \geq p(t)$, then $i$ and $j$ are immediately matched to each other.
-Each player pays their respective bid to the mechanism.
-(We will modify the payment rule in Section \ref{sec:general-bids}.)
+Each agent pays their respective bid to the mechanism.

+The mechanism keeps half of this total payment and returns one-fourth to each player.
+Therefore, we call this variant the $1/4$-rebate Marshallian Match.
+We discuss other variants in Section \ref{sec:conclusion}.

 \paragraph{Intuition for the mechanism.} Why might this mechanism be good, and how might participants strategize?
 We briefly describe some intuition, referring the reader to \citet{waggoner2019matching} for more detailed discussion.
 Social welfare and price of anarchy will be formally defined below.